Green River College

 American Political Participation (5)

 Examines forms of American political participation.
 Focuses on such activities as elections, social movements, civil disobedience, political violence, as well as political mobilization activities via the internet.
 Also examines the causes and effects of nonparticipation.
 A central goal is to investigate the democratic theories that underpin American politics.
 PREREQUISITE: Eligible for ENGL& 101 or instructor's permission.
-Satisfies a social science requirement for AA degree.
+Satisfies a social science requirement.

 State and Local Government Politics (5)

 Explores and analyzes histories, structures, processes, policies, administration, and politics of state and local governments.
 Washington state receives close attention.
 Explores interest groups, lobbying, campaign finance, electoral politics, policy development and implementation, legislatures, executives, judiciary systems, ballot measures, political personalities, and inter-governmental relations.
 Students engage current political issues.
 PREREQUISITE: Eligible for ENGL&101 or instructor's permission.
-Satisfies a social science requirement for AA degree.
+Satisfies a social science requirement.

 Food Politics and Law (5)

 A comparative politics and law course considering motivations/behaviors of food producers, lobbyists, and members of legislative bodies, including the respective roles of governmental regulatory agencies, as well as case law relevant to food/agricultural issues pertaining to customs, ethics, political culture and the profit motive.
 The potential effects and implications of relevant and actual trade agreements (actual and proposed/pending).
 PREREQUISITE: Instructor's permission.
-Satisfies a social science requirement for AA degree.
+Satisfies a social science requirement.